-The Bijou draws people downtown in droves to see the latest and greatest movies, including blockbuster Hollywood films that we cannot screen at the State due to its deed restriction.
+The Bijou draws people downtown in droves to see the latest and greatest movies.
 The Bijou has all of the things you love about the State Theatre — affordable prices, friendly service, impeccable projection and sound — plus its own unique charm and a more intimate feel.

 The first new movie theater to open within Traverse City city limits in over 63 years sits in the Con Foster Museum building, originally built by President Roosevelt's Civil Works Administration in the 1930s.
 After sitting vacant for many years, the dilapidated building was transformed into a fully accessible state-of-the-art movie theater in 2013 with love and care by the same team that resurrected the State Theatre in 2007.
 The Bijou's renovation was made possible by a cornerstone donation by Richard and Diana Milock, the Bijou Founders, and many individuals who gave generously of their money and time to create a waterfront theater that has made the State Theatre stronger and more sustainable.